Configuring Default Playback Device in Windows 11 – Step-by-Step Guide 2026

 You’ve just plugged in your headset for a call, only to realize Windows is still blasting audio through your monitor’s tinny internal speakers.
 This usually happens because the OS fails to hand off priority automatically, or worse, it splits your audio streams between two different outputs.
 Configuring the default playback device correctly is the only way to ensure your system stops guessing which hardware you actually want to use.

-The biggest headache often stems from the “Default Communication Device” setting—a hidden sub-category that frequently keeps voice chat pinned to the wrong output even after you’ve changed your main system sounds.
-Whether you are navigating the redesigned Windows 11 Sound menu or the legacy Control Panel in Windows 10, here is how to force your PC to respect your audio preferences.
+The biggest headache often stems from the “Default Communication Device” setting — a hidden sub-category that frequently keeps voice chat pinned to the wrong output even after you’ve changed your main system sounds.
+Whether you are navigating the redesigned Windows 11 Sound menu, the legacy Control Panel, the Game Bar audio widget, or a PowerShell command, here is how to force your PC to respect your audio preferences — six methods in total.

 What Is a Default Playback Device?